What can I expect?

 The earlier the vulval cancer is diagnosed, the better the chances of successful treatment and cure.

 Many factors affect prognosis, including the stage of the cancer, how well you respond to treatment and your general health.
 Much of this information will not be known until after the surgery and will be discussed with you when the results of your surgery are available.

 For more information on your prognosis, talk to your doctor.
 Only someone who knows your medical history can tell you what to expect and advise you about the treatment options that are best for you.

-Statistics about other women who have been diagnosed and treated for vaginal cancer can be helpful.
+Statistics about other women who have been diagnosed and treated for vulval cancer can be helpful.
 However, it’s important to remember that these are overall statistics.
 The behaviour of every woman’s cancer is an individual thing and not predictable.